analshahrani/assignment-1/UseCases.md

 a.
 Relevant SW file/package information sent to be checked for OSS licences
 b.
 Proper project policy document has been provided to determine licence usage.
 c.
 Secure Internet connection is present.
+d.
+License and Vulnerability Database is up to date.

 5.Main Success Scenario:Corporate manager receives accurate license and vulnerability information for the requested project packages

 6.Failed End Conditions: Corporate manager receives inaccurate or invalid license and vulnerability information for the requested project packages

-7.Trigger: Corporate Developer/Manager uploads SW package to which license and vulnerability information is provided.
+7.Trigger: Corporate Manager uploads SW project request to which license and vulnerability information is provided.

 ## USE CASE 2:
-# Title: Manage SW project Information
+# Title: Manage SW project Information	 (This is not a use case supported by your DFD at the moment -- also this is not something that I ask for in the assignment).

 1.Primary Actor:Corporate Manager

 2.Goal in Context: The OSS licence database check process interacts with the resources in the internet to find OSS components in the SW package